omar-karray/Laravel-secrets-manager/docs/context.md

 ## Security Notes

-- Never commit real tokens or unseal keys into version control – lean on `.env` and secret stores instead.
+- Never commit real tokens or unseal keys into version control—lean on `.env` management and secret stores instead.
 - Enable TLS verification in production and pin CA certificates where possible.
 - Regularly rotate Vault tokens and leverage short-lived credentials.